MANAGED IT SERVICES PRICING | 15 MIN READ

 - What are the financial and legal risks of not meeting these needs?

-Everyone wants the cheapest price, but that's just one of many considerations you must think about.
-That doesn't mean you should place your company in financial jeopardy to get the best cyber security, but all factors should be equally understood before making a decision.
+Everyone wants the cheapest price, but is ‘cheapest” always the smartest (and most secure) option?
+Cost is just one of many considerations to consider.
+To get the best cyber security, other factors should be considered on equal footing before making a decision.

-Your IT budget needs to be considered in the same manner.
+Your IT budget should be considered in the same manner.
+Now, let’s go into what your IT needs are or may be.

 Managed IT Services Pricing Quick Guide: